-5 Agency Answer to Petition for Appeal (October 27, 2021).
+3 Agency Answer to Petition for Appeal (November 17, 2021).
 The Douglas factors provide that an agency should consider the following when determining the penalty of adverse action matters: 1) the nature and seriousness of the offense, and it's relation to the employee's duties, position, and responsibilities including whether the offense was intentional or technical or inadvertent, or was committed maliciously or for gain, or was frequently repeated; 2) the employee's job level and type of employment, including supervisory or fiduciary role, contacts with the public, and prominence of the position; 3) the employee's past disciplinary record; 4) the employee's past work record, including length of service, performance on the job, ability to get along with fellow workers, and dependability; 5) the effect of the offense upon the employee's ability to perform at a satisfactory level and its effect upon supervisors' confidence in employee's ability to perform assigned duties; 6) consistency of the penalty with those imposed upon other employees for the same or similar offenses; 7) consistency of the penalty with any applicable agency table of penalties; 8) the notoriety of the offense or its impact upon the reputation of the agency; 9) the clarity with which the employee was on notice of any rules that were violated in committing the offense, or had been warned about the conduct in question; 10) potential for the employee's rehabilitation; 11) mitigating circumstances surrounding the offense such as unusual job tensions, personality problems, mental impairment, harassment, or bad faith, malice or provocation on the part of others involved in the matter; and 12) the adequacy and effectiveness of alternative sanctions to deter such conduct in the future by the employee or others.

-6 Order Convening a Prehearing/Status Conference (April 18, 2022).
+4 Order Convening a Prehearing/Status Conference (May19, 2022).

-7 Under the holding in Pinkard, this Office may not conduct a de novo hearing in an appeal before him/her, but must rather base his/her decision solely on the record below, when all of the following conditions are met: the appellant is an employee of the Metropolitan Police Department or the D.C.
+5 Under the holding in Pinkard, this Office may not conduct a de novo hearing in an appeal before him/her, but must rather base his/her decision solely on the record below, when all of the following conditions are met: the appellant is an employee of the Metropolitan Police Department or the D.C.
 Fire & Emergency Medical Services Department; the employee has been subjected to an adverse action; the employee is a member of a bargaining unit covered by a collective bargaining agreement; the collective bargaining agreement contains language essentially the same as that found in Pinkard; and at the agency level, the employee appeared before a Trial Board that conducted an evidentiary hearing, made findings of fact and conclusions of law, and recommended a course of action to the deciding official that resulted in an adverse action being taken against Employee.

-8 Post-Status Conference Order (May 20, 2022).
+6 Post-Status Conference Order (May 20, 2022).

-duty/unreasonable failure to give assistance to the public), Agency submitted that during a dispatch call, Employee failed to make face-to-face contact with the patient; failed to do a proper assessment of the patient; and informed the patient's caregiver (mother) that it was fine to give the patient Tylenol and call 911, if needed.
+In its brief, Agency argued that both charges levied against Employee were based on substantial evidence.
+As it related to Charge No. 1, Specification No. 1 (neglect of duty/unreasonable failure to give assistance to the public), Agency submitted that during a dispatch call, Employee failed to make face-to-face contact with the patient; failed to do a proper assessment of the patient; and told the patient's caregiver (mother) that it was fine to give the patient Tylenol and call 911, if needed.
 Additionally, it asserted that Employee's ambulance ("Ambulance 32") violated protocol when it returned to service without obtaining a proper refusal from the patient.
-According to Agency, Employee's conduct placed the patient in danger because she failed to perform a visual assessment and because the child was at risk of developing serious complications from a high fever, including seizures.
-It also noted that the COVID-19 Public Health Emergency did not serve as an excuse for ignoring established practices.
+According to Agency, Employee's conduct placed the patient in danger because he failed to perform a visual assessment and because the child was at risk of developing serious complications from a high fever, including seizures.7